finnianr/Eiffel-Loop/doc/Contents.md

 ## Internationalization
 An internationalization library with support for translations rendered in Pyxis format.
 There are a number of tools in `el_toolkit` to support the use of this library.
-## AES Encryption
+## AES Encryption and Hashing
+**Encryption**

-Easy interface to basic AES encryption with extensions to Colin LeMahieu's [AES encryption library](https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel).
+An easy interface to basic AES encryption with extensions to Colin LeMahieu's [AES encryption library](https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel).
 Includes a class for reading and writing encrypted files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher [block chains](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).

+**Hashing**

+Routines for creating SHA-256 and MD5 hashes as well as UUID system time hashes.
 ## RSA Public-key Encryption
 Extends Colin LeMahieu's arbitrary precision integer library to conform to some RSA standards.
 The most important is the ability to read key-pairs conforming to the [X509 PKCS1 standard](https://en.wikipedia.org/wiki/X.509#Sample_X.509_certificates).
 The top level class to access these facilities is [EL_MODULE_X509_COMMAND]($source).